Discover more from Intentional Wisdom

 We know who we are.
 We are fighters.
 And we'll keep getting back up.

 And that is how we win.

 Thanks as always for reading.
 If you’re enjoying Intentional Wisdom, please consider sharing it with a friend or two (or ten).
-I’ll be back next week—but hopefully, this is it for the ill-fitting uniform. - Greg
+I’ll be back next week. - Greg